Indexed Universal Life Insurance (IUL) consists of two parts. Term coverage, to provide a death benefit, and a cash account, to provide cash value.

 If a policy becomes a MEC, it loses its tax favorable treatment, and the growth in the policy becomes taxable.
 Once a policy becomes a MEC it remains a MEC.
 If you are considering overfunding a policy, you will want to consider staying under the IRS seven-pay test, or your policy will become taxable.

-When you choose to pay less in premium than illustrated for your policy, your premium will still go to pay for the ever-increasing cost of insurance and the fees associated with your policy.
+When you choose to pay less in premium than illustrated for your policy, your premium will still go to pay for the cost of renewable term insurance and the fees associated with your policy.
 Whether or not there will be any money left over to be deposited into your cash account is dependent on how much you pay.

 Now here’s where things get interesting.
 If the money you paid in premium is not enough to cover the cost of insurance and the policy’s fees, or if you decide to skip a premium, the insurance company will make up the difference by withdrawing funds from your cash account.
 If there is not enough money in your cash account to make up the difference, your policy will lapse.